 In keeping with the spirit of the UNESCO Convention, it is hoped that examples of living heritage will be listed as widely as possible, and that more examples will be collected from all around Finland, of phenomena small and large, whether traditional or somewhat surprising.

 Elements within the wiki-inventory can be suggested for the National inventory of intangible cultural heritage.
 The Ministry of Education and Culture nominated in 2017 52 elements, and in 2020 12 elements in the National Inventory of Living Heritage.
-The National Inventory will be updated regularly, next time will be earliest in 2021.
+The National Inventory had a call for submissions in early 2023, the results will be published in October 2023.